Conversion analysis solutions – how to create and analyze event-based conversion?

 Have you ever wondered if your analytical tools setup will allow you to draw the right conclusions for your business?
 Have you ever looked at a bunch of data sets and had no idea what it means?
 Don’t worry, you’re not alone.
 These are frequent dilemmas, and ever since the development of digital products has been unstoppable, the various analytics products that are available on the market are just trying to keep up.

-Most probably, when it comes to conversion funnels, everything has already been said.
+Most probably, when it comes to conversion funnels, and conversion rate optimization tools, everything has already been said.
 But yet in the era of ubiquitous pop-ups, animations and hoovers, analyzing conversions based only on URLs is simply insufficient.
 There is also growing dissonance on the market between the implementation of complex analyses using artificial intelligence, machine learning and so-called half-baked analytics (that will implement anything that’s currently trendy).

 How to find real customer problems?